-Who Am I?
+Who am I?

-- SuperGeniusBuilder (name used in the now-closed LEGO Minifigures Online)
+- SuperGeniusCreator (name used in various LEGO communities from 2011-2018)

 The SuperGeniusCreator era

-It was around or so that I first started playing with
+I started playing with

-I also joined the LEGO Message Boards around this time, and became very active on there… so much so, that I ended up reaching Old Timer rank… a rank signifying that you had posted at least 6,018 posts.
-(I had posted 6,892.)
-And this was all before the update to the boards.
+I also joined the LEGO Message Boards around this time, and became very active on there… so much so, that I ended up reaching Old Timer rank: a rank signifying that you had posted at least 6,018 posts.
+Prior to the November 2012 update to the boards, I had posted 6,892 posts.
 When the boards later got shut down in , I had accumulated a grand total of 10,254 posts.

 The SuperGeniusZeb era